 Your Energy Smart Staff

-Marty’s home is in Carbondale, where he has lived with his wife on and off since 1999.
+Marty’s home is in Carbondale, where he has lived on and off since 1999.
 He has worked for several architects, volunteered for many years on the the Carbondale Mountain Fair board, Red Hill Council and Roaring Fork Outdoor Volunteers.
-Some of Marty’s other interests include mountain biking, climbing, skiing, and raising his two wonderful boys Tyler and Potter, with a little help from his wife, Trina Ortega.
+Some of Marty’s other interests include mountain biking, climbing, skiing, and raising his two wonderful boys Tyler and Potter, with a little help from his wonderful wife, Trina Ortega.
 Marty holds a Master of Architecture degree from CU Denver, and a Technical Journalism degree from CSU.